stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

-I've been planning to write this part of the tutorial about generics for quite some time, but the writing went not as smoothly as I thought it would.
-In the end I had to change how interfaces for `NP` and `SOP` are defined, experience some unexpectedly long compilation times on the run, and change implementations once again, before I arrived at the solution presented in this post.
+I've been planning to write this part of the tutorial about generics for quite some time, but the writing didn't go as smoothly as I thought it would.
+In the end I had to change how interfaces for `NP` and `SOP` were defined, experience some unexpectedly long compilation times on the run, and change implementations once again, before I arrived at the solution presented in this post.